apache/eventmesh-site/docs/instruction/02-store-with-docker.md

 # Event Store with Docker

-## 1. Dependencies
+## 1. Prerequisites

 - 64-bit OS, we recommend Linux/Unix.

-- 64-bit JDK 1.8 or JDK 11

-- Gradle 7.0+, The recommended version can be found in the `gradle/wrapper/gradle-wrapper.properties` file.

 - 4GB+ available disk to deploy Event Store

-If you choose standalone mode, you could skip this file and go to the next step: Start EventMesh Runtime; if not, you could choose RocketMQ as the store layer.
+This document provides an example of deploying it with RocketMQ as Event Store, but you can also choose another [Event Store supported by EventMesh](../roadmap.md#event-store-implementation-status).
+If you choose default standalone mode, you could skip this file and go to the next step: Deploy EventMesh Runtime; if not, you could choose RocketMQ as the store layer.

+In a production environment, you should use an Event Store other than standalone to support greater throughput and higher availability.

 ## 2. Deploy